 The bottom line is that no matter how many legislations are passed, the feeling of responsibility towards oneself and the society needs to come from within.
 Unless that happens, no amount of legislations passed can control people’s behavior.
 The moral responsibility of an individual’s actions resides with him/her and the individual must conduct himself in a manner that is deemed fit.

-The following is taken from the editorial section of the local newspaper in Rockingham.
+The following excerpt is taken from the editorial section of the local newspaper in Rockingham.

 "In order to save a considerable amount of money, Rockingham's century-old town hall should be torn down and replaced by the larger and more energy-efficient building that some citizens have proposed.
 The old town hall is too small to comfortably accommodate the number of people who are employed by the town.
 In addition, it is very costly to heat the old hall in winter and cool it in summer.
 The new, larger building would be more energy efficient, costing less per square foot to heat and cool than the old hall.
 Furthermore, it would be possible to rent out some of the space in the new building, thereby generating income for the town of Rockingham."

 Essay: In the presented news item of the editorial section of a local newspaper in Rockingham, the editor’s discussion might not seem very much researched upon the argument.
-The very first sentence would open a chance of doubt of how would building an entirely new hall would save considerable amount of money.
-Because, dismantling the whole old structure and building the town hall entirely anew would not seem as if saving the costs.
-Further, the costs likely to be incurred during constructions presently have took a giant leap ahead when compared to the costs incurred in construction a century ago.
+The very first sentence opens a chance of doubt as to how building an entirely new hall would save considerable amount of money; because, dismantling the whole old structure and building the town hall entirely anew would not seem to save any costs.
+Further, the costs likely to be incurred during construction work in this day and age are likely to take a giant leap ahead when compared to the costs incurred in construction a century ago.